aws-samples/aws-online-data-migration-workshop/module4/README.md

 3. Click **Create Role**

 4. We need to allow Transfer to assume the role we create.
-Under “Choose the service that will use this role“ click on **Transfer** This creates a trust relationship for the role
+From the list of AWS services shown, click on **Transfer** This creates a trust relationship for the role

 5. Click **Next: Permissions**